 Topics will include but are not limited to:

-The scientific programme will consist of invited plenary and keynote lectures presented by internationally recognized researchers, contributed papers presented in oral or poster sessions, and panel discussions.
+The scientific programme will consist of invited plenary and keynote lectures presented by internationally recognized researchers, contributed papers and panel discussions.
 In addition, an Open Forum session will give authors an opportunity to present new work or work in progress, which is not yet ready for review.
 Presentations on future directions or neglected problems in CHT will be particularly welcome.
 The G. de Vahl Davis Best Paper Award will be presented to the authors of the paper judged to be the best at the symposium.

 ORGANIZERS AND SPONSORS